nikolajlauridsen/Mole.StorageProviders.AzureBlob.TemporaryFile/README.md

 **Security Note:** For production environments, use Azure Key Vault, Managed Identity, or environment variables instead of storing connection strings in configuration files.

+## Versioning
+This package starts at version 17 to align with Umbraco's versioning scheme and other storage provider packages.
+This makes it easier to identify which version to install based on your Umbraco version.
+For example, version 17.x is compatible with Umbraco 17.

 ## How It Works

 This package implements Umbraco's `ITemporaryFileStorage` interface, redirecting all temporary file operations to Azure Blob Storage.
 When files are uploaded through the Umbraco backoffice, they're stored in your configured Azure Blob container instead of the local `~/umbraco/Data/TEMP` folder.